mattermost/docs/source/process/community-process.rst

   - Description:

-    - Ops posts at-mentioning the Community PM with a list that includes issues:
+    - Ops Team @mentions the Community PM with a list that includes issues:

       - where status requires updating (Under Review, Planned, Started, etc.)
       - where a PM might want to ask a question for clarification or ideas on how to design something